XRPLF/xrpl-dev-portal/content/concept-amendments.md

 ## Amendment Voting ##

-Operators of `rippled` validators can choose which amendments to support or reject using the [`feature` command](reference-rippled.html#feature).
-This decides which amendments the validator votes for in the [amendment process](#amendment-process).
-By default, `rippled` votes in favor of every amendment it knows about.
+Each version of `rippled` is compiled with a list of known amendments and the code to implement those amendments.
+By default, `rippled` supports known amendments and opposes unknown amendments.
+Operators of `rippled` validators can [configure their servers](#configuring-amendment-voting) to explicitly support or oppose certain amendments, even if those amendments are not known to their `rippled` versions.

-The operator of a `rippled` validator can "veto" an amendment.
-In this case, that validator never sends a vote in favor of the amendment.
-If enough servers veto an amendment, that prevents it from reaching consistent 80% support, so the amendment does not apply.
+To become enabled, an amendment must be supported by at least 80% of trusted validators continuously for two weeks.
+If support for an amendment goes below 80% of trusted validators, the amendment is temporarily rejected.
+The two week period starts over if the amendment regains support of at least 80% of trusted validators.
+(This can occur if validators vote differently, or if there is a change in which validators are trusted.)
+An amendment can gain and lose a majority an unlimited number of times before it becomes permanently enabled.
+An amendment cannot be permanently rejected, but it becomes very unlikely for an amendment to become enabled if new versions of `rippled` do not have the amendment in their known amendments list.

 As with all aspects of the consensus process, amendment votes are only taken into account by servers that trust the validators sending those votes.
-Ripple (the company) recommends only trusting the 5 default validators that Ripple (the company) operates.
+At this time, Ripple (the company) recommends only trusting the 5 default validators that Ripple (the company) operates.
 For now, trusting only those validators is enough to coordinate with Ripple (the company) on releasing new features.

 ### Configuring Amendment Voting ###